IBEX-TUDelft/IBEX-game_server/README.md

 ## Front-end

-1. After checking the code out, Go to the my-app directory
+1. Make sure your code is up to date, if it's not, run `git pull`
-2. Make sure your code is up to date, if it's not, run `git pull`
+2. After checking the code out, go to the my-app directory
-3. Copy the .env.example to .env: current values should be suitable in all cases.
+3. Copy the .env.example to .env: current values should be suitable in most cases.
 4. Run `npm i` to download all dependencies
 5. Run `npm run build` to build the static app: it will generate a dist directory with the static files.
 6. Copy the content of dist to your server root.
 For example, if you use apache2 on Linux, that would be /var/www/html and the command to run would be